FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/README.md

 Pyradiomics is used to extracted radiomics features, instructions of using Pyradiomics to extracted radiomics features can be found [here](https://pyradiomics.readthedocs.io/en/latest/)

 Extracted and normalized features for RADCUE dataset and H&N 1 dataset can be found [here](https://github.com/FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/tree/main/Extracted%20Features)

+## (2)Deep Feature Extraction

+For extracted deep feature from action recognition networks, we need to transfer DICOM data to videos, You can use [''] to finish this transform.